tdunlap607/patchparser/README.md

-# commit-features
+# PatchParser
-A python package for extracting commit features
+A python package for extracting features from a patch

 ## Features